 Elm Lodge Surgery is open - please call or email if you need our help

-We are providing appointments with our practice nurses for immunisations, injections, dressings and stitch removal.
-We ask adults to wear a face covering during consultations.
+We are providing appointments with our practice nurses for immunisations, injections, dressings, smear tests and stitch removal.

 So that we can keep our most vulnerable patients safe we ask that you do not come into the surgery unless you have a pre-booked appointment.

 We aim to give you the best possible care, in a clean and safe environment and place great importance on reducing the risk of infection to patients and our staff.

 The surgery is getting hundreds of calls every day about the covid vaccine, this is making it harder for our patients who are unwell to contact us for medical assistance.
 We are happy that so many of our patients are eager to get vaccinated, but please do not call the surgery to ask where you are in the 'queue'.
 In the week beginning 12/4/2021 we are vaccinating those aged 45 and over at local vaccination clinics.

 If you, or a family member, are ill please do not delay seeking treatment.

 When your child is ill or injured it is very difficult to decide if/when to call your child’s GP, NHS 111 or go the Accident and Emergency Department (A&E).
 During the current situation and while the government is asking everyone to stay at home, it can be confusing to know what to do.
 Here is some guidance: advice for parents